Anything Once: Plot

 Teddy Crosby has inherited a cattle ranch from his deceased uncle, "Coyote" Crosby, who was shot dead by "Horned Toad" Smith.
 Teddy will inherit the ranch provided that he lives there and marries his cousin, Dorothy Stuart, within six months.

-Waughnt Mohr (Lon Chaney) and his partner are crooked lawyers managing the estate, and they try to frighten Teddy so that he will sell the ranch cheaply.
+Waughnt Mohr and his partner are crooked lawyers managing the estate, and they try to frighten Teddy so that he will sell the ranch cheaply.
 Mohr sends word to Horned Toad Smith that Teddy is arriving soon in Arizona, but Smith pulls his gun on the wrong man who nearly shoots Smith when he turns out to be a faster draw.
 Teddy saves Smith from being shot, and the two become friends, with Teddy not realizing that Smith is the man who murdered his uncle.

 Senorita Dolores, an old flame of Teddy's uncle, goes to New York to try to extort money out of Teddy.
 Sir Mortimer Beggs, a fortune-hunting Englishman, tries to convince Dorothy that Teddy is carrying on an affair with Senorita Dolores.
 When Dorothy and her mother learn that Teddy is heading West to the ranch, and that Dolores will be travelling there on the same train, they take off after them.
 Dorothy finds Dolores comfortably settled at the ranch, and thinking Teddy is cherating on her, she is about to return East when Smith's gang attacks the ranch.

 Waughnt Mohr tries to get Dorothy to sign over her interest in the ranch, and tries to have Smith kill Teddy.
 A gang of Mexicans is sent to capture Dorothy, but when they storm the house and discover the wine cellar, they all get roaring drunk.
 Dorothy is captured by Pedro, the leader of the gang, but she is rescued by Teddy.

 Later Teddy is captured by Smith's gang and is about to be branded, when Dorothy brings the ranch's cowboys to the rescue.
 The cowboys defeat the gang and they find Horned Toad Smith wrapped in a blanket because Teddy has won all of Smith's clothes in a poker game.
 Teddy gives Smith a job as foreman of the ranch, and he and Dorothy get married.
 Smith winds up marrying Senorita Dolores.